Act-On Announces Act-On InSite, New GenAI Web Agent

 Consider your GTM motion

-Before you start sketching out your org chart, stop to think about your go-to-market (GTM) or sales motion.
+Before you start sketching out your B2B Marketing department structure, stop to think about your go-to-market (GTM) or sales motion.
 Do you rely on a sales team to handhold prospects through a lengthy buying process?
 Or do you have an easy-to-onboard product that relies on self-serve signups?

 These different go-to-market motions require radically different approaches to marketing strategies, and you’ll want to structure your team accordingly.